-For example, on Oracle 10g, the DBConsole service corresponding to an Oracle database has a dependency on the database service.
+For example, the DBConsole service corresponding to an Oracle database has a dependency on the database service.
 That is, for the Enterprise Manager to manage the databases, you must make sure the DBConsole service is running on the node where the database service is online.